9 Types of Corporate Videos Businesses Need in 2026

 💡 Pro tip: Many businesses combine several types into a single content strategy.
 Not sure where to start?
 Book a free strategy call with our team.

-Brand videos tell the story behind your company—your mission, values, and the people who make it all happen.
-Think of them as the emotional core of your content strategy.
+What it is: Promotional videos tell the story behind your company—your mission, your core values, and the real people who make it all happen.
+Think of them as the emotional anchor of your entire marketing strategy.

 Best for: